 Thank you for visiting our site to learn more about our academic programs.
+This video is intended as a virtual tour for prospective students to give them an overview of our school in the areas of: culture, academics, facilities, and more!
 We invite you to visit IGM through our tours and presentations that are offered throughout the year.
 You will have the opportunity to learn about our academic programs, see the classrooms and research labs, as well as ask any questions you may have.

 The School of Interactive Games and Media is nationally and internationally renowned for innovative approaches to media-centric computing that merge the creative design of the interactive experience with the development of content, technologies, and systems that form the basis of such work.
 The School supports, wherever and whenever possible, multi- disciplinary work that fuses these elements in pursuit of its academic mission.

 IGM is comprised of talented and motivated individuals from a variety of academic backgrounds with a shared interest in computing as it relates to interactive and social media, new media, games, simulations, and media-centric systems of all varieties.
 Our mission is to provide a sustained educational environment that supports and encourages creative and collaborative academic inquiry by both faculty and students into these areas.
 IGM's programs, coursework, research, and development efforts provides students with the knowledge and skills to pursue meaningful and rewarding careers in this arena, while simultaneously advancing the field and helping to provide a well-rounded educational experience.

 Admission to the IGM Bachelor of Science programs requires strong math, science, writing, and communication skills.
 At a minimum, high school applicants should have taken pre-calculus.
 We recommend they also complete calculus and physics.
 Courses in computing or technology are desirable but not required.

 We highly encourage you to submit a portfolio of sample project work (websites, programs, code samples, etc.), though it is not required.